Yogeshveerapathiran/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ###  Algorithm:
 Step 1: Start the program.

-Step 2: Import all necessary Python libraries such as pandas, numpy, scikit-learn, plotly, and visualization modules.
+Step 2: Import the required libraries such as pandas, numpy, scikit-learn, and plotly.

-Step 3: Load the dataset (for example, seattle-weather.csv) using pd.read_csv().
+Step 3: Load the weather dataset using pd.read_csv().

-Step 4: Display the dataset information using data.info() and statistical details using data.describe().

-Step 5: Check for missing or null values in the dataset using data.isna().sum().

-Step 6: Visualize the dataset to understand weather patterns, such as plotting precipitation over time using Plotly line charts.

-Step 7: Encode any categorical features using LabelEncoder() to convert text labels into numeric form.

-Step 8: Normalize or scale numerical data using StandardScaler() to ensure uniform feature distribution.
+Step 4: Perform data preprocessing — handle missing values, encode categorical data, and normalize features.

-Step 9: Split the dataset into training and testing sets using train_test_split() to evaluate model performance.
+Step 5: Split the dataset into training and testing sets using train_test_split().

-Step 10: Handle imbalanced datasets (if present) using SMOTEENN to balance class distributions.

-Step 11: Choose a suitable supervised learning classifier such as:

-Logistic Regression

-Decision Tree Classifier
+Step 6: Train the model using the Decision Tree Classifier on the training data.

-Random Forest Classifier

-Support Vector Machine (SVC)

-Step 12: Train the selected model using the training data with the .fit() function.
+Step 7: Test the model on the testing data and generate predictions.

-Step 13: Predict the weather condition (e.g., sunny, rainy, foggy) using the .predict() function.

-Step 14: Evaluate the model using performance metrics like:
+Step 8: Evaluate the model performance using metrics like accuracy, confusion matrix, and classification report.

-Confusion Matrix

-Classification Report (Accuracy, Precision, Recall, F1-score)

-Step 15: Visualize and interpret the results of the model performance.

-Step 16: Display the predicted output and performance results.

-Step 17: Stop the program.
+I prefer this response
 ### Program:
 ```py
 !pip install scikit-learn==1.4.2 imbalanced-learn==0.12.2